PatrickMiller164/spareroom-scraper/README.md

 ```

 ### Tailoring the score system
 The score system normalises each metric below between 0 and 1, 0 being the worst and 1 being the best.
 It then multiples each score by the value set in the SCORE_WEIGHTINGS dictionary.
-For example, currently the commute_to_office and average_price metrics impact the final score the most, while other metrics like garden_or_patio or broadband_included affect the final score the least.
+For example, currently the location_1 and average_price metrics impact the final score the most, while other metrics like garden_or_patio or broadband_included affect the final score the least.
 To tailor the scoring system to your prefernces, adjust the relative weighting of these metrics.
 ```
 SCORE_WEIGHTINGS = {
     "direct_line_to_office": 1,
-    "commute_to_office": 5,
+    "location_1": 5,
-    "commute_to_central": 4,
+    "location_2": 4,
     "minimum_term": 1,
     "bills_included": 4,
     "broadband_included": 1,